 2) They create a perpetual pool of low-cost employees for the studio.
 Each session graduates newly-minted teachers eager to work for peanuts to gain experience.
 Of course, the studio can’t possibly hire all of their graduates now, can they?
 Those who don’t get jobs will have to hit the pavement and look for jobs at other studios, but of course, those other studios have their own graduates to hire.
 Smaller indie studios with a discriminating clientele want teachers with loads of experience who’ve mentored under big names.
 Then the options narrow to places like LifeTime, Snap Fitness and the like, who are always hiring, due to a huge turnover rate.
 Why the turnover?
 Because teaching yoga for $25 / hour is only gratifying for so long, especially when you’re trying to recoup your $2000+ investment.
 Think about it, at that rate, you have to teach 80- 100 classes just to break even on your investment!!!
 If they hire you for 2 classes a week, that’s almost a year of your life teaching for FREE!
 Besides, you have student loans to pay….which leads to my Grand Finale Point:

 3) Student Loans, including PELL Grants can be used for Yoga Teacher Training.
 Ah haaa!
-Now we see the real reason for the boom in yoga teacher training programs, and the accompanying, college-esque tuition inflation.
+Now we see the real reason for the boom in yoga teacher training programs, and the accompanying college-like tuition inflation.
 It used to be you could go live in residence at an ashram or a yoga center with a full campus , room and board included for what these strip mall studios are charging for their teacher trainings.
 Moreover, the demand is such that they can pluck their “lead trainers” from their own in-house schools after they’ve only been teaching themselves for a few years and no one questions it.
-So, instead of “going to the mountain,” and training in an immersion environment with a cast of experienced teachers from a reputable school of lineage (back to India) as well as teaching assistants, chefs, anatomy professors, etc., you go down the street and train w/ people w/ names like “Nina B.” or ‘Tommy Y.” who themselves have only taught yoga for maybe 5 years.
+So, instead of “going to the mountain,” and training in an immersion environment with a cast of experienced teachers from a reputable school of lineage (back to India) as well as teaching assistants, chefs, anatomy professors, etc., you go down the street and train w/ people w/ names like “Nina B.” or ‘Tommy Y.” who themselves have only taught yoga for maybe a few years.
 Oh, and you don’t actually immerse yourself and live like a yogi because you can’t really afford to quit your day job given the exorbitant cost of the program!
 Kids ~ this is NOT a good deal!

 So what is a sincere, aspiring yoga teacher to do?
 Stop.
 Breathe.
 Discern.
 I don’t want to say that you must put your life on-hold and take an immersion program, but it is the gold standard.
 That said, what I do feel strongly about is this: don’t pay Ivy League Prices for a Community College program because you couldn’t spot the difference!
 If you have to study piecemeal or even online, then just don’t pay what you’d pay to go live somewhere; and, keep your expectations in line.
 If you need to teach yoga to pay your bills, then choose carefully and consider programs where you have not one, but several teachers with decades of experience at your disposal.
 Frankly, I can’t imagine the egotistical leap necessary for a sole individual of a tender age to claim to be able to teach you everything you need to know about being a teacher.